-This site is a gateway to resources on the World Wide Web for use by Dawoodi Bohras, the followers of the 52nd al-Dai al-Mutlaq, Syedna Mohammed Burhanuddin (TUS),and represents a khidmat initiated as part of the celebrations of his 86th Milad Mubarak.
+This site is a gateway to resources on the World Wide Web for use by Dawoodi Bohras, the followers of the 53rd al-Dai al-Mutlaq, Syedna Mufaddal Saifuddin (TUS), successor and heir to His Holiness Dr. Syedna Mohammed Burhanuddin (RA).
+This khidmat was initiated as part of the celebrations of Burhanuddin Moula’s (RA) 86th Milad Mubarak.
 Mumineen.org intends to provide authentic information about the beliefs, history, traditions and culture of the Dawoodi Bohras as propagated and preserved by the Duat Mutlaqeen (AQ).
 We welcome you to this site and hope that it serves you well.

 Mumineen.org, originally known as “Bohra Net” and later as “DBNet” began as two separate student-run mailing lists at the University of California at Berkeley and Georgia Tech in 1995/6.
 These mailing lists were merged in 1997 to form DBNet operating under the Mumineen.org domain name, and swelled to thousands of subscribers, linking mumineen all over the world.
 The DBNet mailing list is the flagship service of Mumineen.org to the community.
 It has served as a venerable forum for discussion of current events and ideas, for religious inspiration, as a source of knowledge about our community and culture, and always above all else a tribute to our revered head.